#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 19:34 So you're just having one more handle, one more alias pointing to that value in memory.

-19:38 So if you change on that argument, you're just changing your spot in memory.
+19:38 So if you change on that argument, you're just changing your spot number.

-19:49 So you mentioned VB.NET, which like the integer and float values, numbers and things like that.
+19:49 So you mentioned VB.net, which like the integer and float numbers and things like that.

 19:56 If you assign one, it's a copy of a thing.